coleifer/unqlite-python/docs/quickstart.rst

     [{'username': 'Huey', 'age': 3, '__id': 0},
      {'username': 'Mickey', 'age': 5, '__id': 1}]

 This is just a taste of what is possible with Jx9.
-In the near future I may add some wrappers around common Jx9 collection operations, but for now hopefully it is not too difficult to work with.

 More information can be found in the :py:class:`VM` documentation.

 Collections
 -----------

 To simplify working with JSON document collections, ``unqlite-python`` provides a light API for executing Jx9 queries on collections.
 A collection is an ordered list of JSON objects (records).
-Records can be appended or deleted, and in the next major release of UnQLite there will be support for updates as well.
+Records can be appended, updated or deleted. be support for updates as well.

 To begin working with :py:class:`Collection`, you can use the :py:meth:`UnQLite.collection` factory method: